RagnarB83/ash-documentation/docs/_build/html/_sources/module_QM-MM.rst.txt

 QM/MM boundary treatment
 ######################################

-If the QMregion-MMregion boundary is between two bonded atoms, then a boundary correction need to be applied.
+If the QMregion-MMregion boundary is between two bonded atoms, then a boundary correction needs to be applied.
 In ASH this is treated by the popular linkatom method, combined with charge-shifting.
 A hydrogen-linkatom is added to cap the QM-subsystem.
 The hydrogen linkatoms are only visible to the QM theory, not the MM theory.
 Additionally to prevent overpolarization, the atom charge of the MMatom is shifted towards its neighbours and a dipole correction